-Caregiver Action Network

-This group helps caregivers take care of their health and well-being.
-The site gives tips for financial and medical benefits, support groups, respite care, newsletters, and more. https://caregiveraction.org/about
+- Caregiver Action Network: This group helps caregivers take care of their health and well-being.
+The site gives tips for financial and medical benefits, support groups, respite care, newsletters, and more. caregiveraction.org/about - Scan for a

-Cancer Care
+Scan for a digital copy of this handout.

-This site offers stories of help and hope.
-It includes podcasts for caregivers on subjects ranging from financial aid to managing stress. www.cancercare.org/tagged/caregiving
+- Cancer Care: This site offers stories of help and hope.
+It includes podcasts for caregivers on subjects ranging from financial aid to managing stress. cancercare.org/tagged/caregiving - Caregiver Hope: This site offers hope and encouragement for caregivers.

-Caregiver Hope

-This site offers hope and encouragement for caregivers.
 Read personal stories about the caregiver journey.
-See how caregivers found ways to face their fears, gained faith and hope, and learned to embrace life as it changed. www.caregiverhope.com

-Caring Bridge

-This site allows you to create a website to share patient updates, photos, and videos.
-This is a lower-stress way to connect with friends and family who want to help. www.caringbridge.org

-Family Caregiver Alliance National Center on Caregiving

-This center offers national, state, and local programs for caregivers who provide long-term care at home.
-The site contains newsletters, fact sheets, advice, and online support groups. www.caregiver.org
+See how caregivers found ways to face their fears, gained faith and hope, and learned to embrace life as it changed. caregiverhope.com - Caring Bridge: This site allows you to create a website to share patient updates, photos, and videos.
+This is a lower-stress way to connect with friends and family who want to help. caringbridge.org - Family Caregiver Alliance National Center on Caregiving: This center offers national, state, and local programs for caregivers who provide long-term care at home.
+The site contains newsletters, fact sheets, advice, and online support groups. caregiver.org - Lotsa Helping Hands: This site provides online calendars and announcements to help patients and caregivers organize family and friends for tasks.
+It also provides other resources for caregivers. lotsahelpinghands.com - Well Spouse Association: This site addresses the needs of spouses who are also caregivers.
+It offers blogs, articles, and events on many subjects. wellspouse.org

-Lotsa Helping Hands

-This site provides online calendars and announcements to help patients and caregivers organize family and friends for tasks.
-It also provides other resources for caregivers. www.lotsahelpinghands.com

-Well Spouse Association

-This site addresses the needs of spouses who are also caregivers.
-It offers blogs, articles, and events on many subjects. www.wellspouse.org
+You are not alone-support, resources, and community are here for you and your loved ones.